 The Jefferson Parish clerk of court serves as the parish’s ex-officio recorder of mortgages and register of conveyances.
-The office records all real estate transfers, mortgages, liens, judgments, etc. affecting all property located in Jefferson Parish, Louisiana.
-Additionally, the office records the parish’s military discharges, medical certificates, corporation charters and partnerships, business trade name affidavits, and documents concerning oil and gas or other mineral leases, interest transfers, and liens.
+The office records all real estate transfers, mortgages, liens, judgments, releases, etc. affecting all immovable property located in Jefferson Parish.
+Additionally, the office records military discharges, medical certificates, corporation charters, partnerships, business trade name affidavits, and documents concerning oil and gas or other mineral leases, interest transfers, and liens.
 The office also records documents relative to moveable property under the Uniform Commercial Code (UCC).